zhaobaoping/test/BUMO_ATP_Standard.rst

 Overview
 ---------

-ATP1.0(Account-based Tokenization Protocol) provides protocol standards for issuing,tranferring and additionally issuing tokens based on BUMO account.
+ATP1.0(Account-based Tokenization Protocol) provides protocol standards for issuing, tranferring and additionally issuing tokens based on BUMO account.

 Purpose
 --------

-ATP protocol is aimed to provide interfaces for applications to issue,transfer and additionally issue tokens on BUMO.
+ATP protocol is aimed to provide interfaces for applications to issue, transfer and additionally issue tokens on BUMO.

 Attributes of Tokens
 ---------------------

-You can set the attributes of the issued tokens by setting the metadata of the source account of tokens, so the applications can manage and check token infomation conveniently.
+You can set the attributes of the issued tokens by setting the metadata of the source account of tokens, so the applications can manage and check token information conveniently.

 +--------------+----------------------------+